 Primacy of Scripture over conciliar creeds

-The Bible has greater priority than later conciliar formulations.
+The Bible has a higher priority than later conciliar formulations.

-What it is: This belief holds that doctrines should be evaluated primarily by the biblical text, rather than by later creeds or councils as final binding authorities.
+What it is: The belief holds that doctrines should be evaluated primarily by the biblical text, and not by later creeds or councils as binding final authorities.

-How the tradition understands it: Many Christian Unitarians argue that simple biblical language should prevail over later metaphysical definitions.
-This does not necessarily mean rejecting all historical tradition, but it does relativize its normative status.
+How the tradition understands it: Many Christian unitarians argue that simple biblical language should prevail over later metaphysical definitions.
+This does not mean rejecting all historical tradition, but relativizing its normative character.

-Textual or traditional basis: 2 Timothy 3, Acts 17, and critiques of post-apostolic tradition are recurring references.
+Textual basis or tradition: 2 Timothy 3, Acts 17, and the critique of post-apostolic tradition recur.

-Historical context: This principle flourished in reforming, rationalist, and restorationist environments.
+Historical context: The principle flourished in reformist, rationalist, and restorationist environments.

-Common objections: Critics argue that no reading of Scripture is neutral and that rejecting creeds does not eliminate interpretive assumptions.
+Common objections: Critics argue that no biblical reading is neutral and that the rejection of creeds does not eliminate interpretive presuppositions.

-Internal variations: Modern liberal currents may expand the role of reason to the point of also relativizing classical biblical authority.
+Internal variations: Modern liberal currents can expand the role of reason to the point of relativizing classical biblical authority as well.

 Supportive